swillNMSU/Academic-Planning-Assistant/README.md

 3. **Course Planning**: Once a major is selected, the system displays the relevant courses by semester and presents them in an interactive flowchart.
 The user can explore the courses, view prerequisites, and save or download their academic plan.

 ### Fully Hosted Service
-The backend databases (PostgreSQL for course and major data, MongoDB for session data) are fully managed on the server.
+The backend databases (PostgreSQL for course and major data, MongoDB for session data) are planned to be fully managed on the server.
 Users only need to access the web-based service—no local installation or setup is required.

 ---